 S/Sgt.
-Joseph W. Beard was born on August 25, 1921, in Boston, Massachusetts.
-He was one of the seven children born to Joseph E. Beard & Mary Ann Hepp-Beard.
+Joseph W. Beard was born on August 25, 1921, in Boston, Massachusetts, and was one of the seven children born to Joseph E. Beard and Mary Ann Hepp-Beard.
 He grew up in Boston and later resided with his grandparents in Port Clinton, Ohio.
-He was a high school graduate and worked as a hotel bookkeeper.
-He also joined the Ohio National Guard’s tank company in Port Clinton in 1938.
+He was a high school graduate, worked as a hotel bookkeeper, and joined the Ohio National Guard’s tank company in Port Clinton in 1938.
 The company was inducted into the U. S. Army on November 25, 1940, at 7:00 A.M.
 Married men with children were allowed to resign from service.
 For the next two days, the soldiers were given physicals, and five enlisted men who were inducted into the army were released from federal service after failing their physicals.
 The remaining men spent the next several days at the armory with some men living in the armory.
 During this time they checked equipment and were issued clothing.

 During February, four composite tank detachments made of men from all the companies of the battalion left Ft.
 Knox – on different dates – on problematic moves at 9:00 A.M.
 The detachments consisted of three motorcycles, two scout cars, sixteen tanks, one ambulance, and supply, fuel, and kitchen trucks.
 The route was difficult and chosen so that the men could become acquainted with their equipment.
 They also had to watch out for simulated enemy planes.
 Bridges were avoided whenever it was possible to ford the water.
 They received their rations from a food truck.